 Buying an investment property isn’t like buying your home.
 You want to purchase property in a location that is either in high demand or will be in high demand in the future.
 No point buying a farm in the middle of nowhere to rent out.
 Because no one is going to want to rent it out.
 Just because you bought a house doesn’t mean it’s going to increase in value.

 There are some obvious exceptions to this, a property in central NewYork for example, is likely going to increase in value.
 However, remember the rule, buy low, sell high.
-Buying property in NYC is unlikely to fulfil the buy low requirement.
+Buying property in NYC is unlikely to fulfill the buy low requirement.

 Sell high.
 You will want to wait for the right time to sell.
 With that in mind, you should never be forced to sell.
 If your finances won’t stretch to owning an investment property, don’t over leverage.
 If an increased expense in another part of your life is going to force you to sell you could end up losing money on your property.